-(Paid advertising feature) One thing we’ve learnt this year is the importance of home, so we met David Dimelow to learn how Everycare can help individuals remain living in familiar surroundings as they become older and more vulnerable
+Advertising Feature: One thing we’ve learnt this year is the importance of home, so we sent Ruth Lawrence to meet David Dimelow to learn how Everycare can help individuals remain living in familiar surroundings as they become older and more vulnerable

 I met David Dimelow who established Everycare in Mid Sussex in 2013.
 David and his team have received glowing testimonials from clients and their families ever since.

 He explained that worried families may not realise their loved ones don’t need to ‘go into a home’ because his team can provide affordable, compassionate care in those existing, familiar surroundings at home.

 Domiciliary care means trusted staff visit clients in their own home, providing regular company; and undertake personal care, meal preparation, medication, laundry, shopping and cleaning duties.
 Carers can assist with outings, accompanying clients to medical appointments or to activities such as swimming.
 Once a client’s specific needs are recognised, a tailor-made care package can be swiftly assembled and put into action.